Andrea Orcel: Merrill Lynch

 Orcel worked at Merrill Lynch & Co. from 1992 to 2012.

-Upon his graduation, Orcel was hired by American investment bank Goldman Sachs in 1988, aged 25, to work in their fixed income business in London.
-A year later, he left the firm to work as a consultant at Boston Consulting Group from 1989 to 1992 in their strategy consulting practice in Paris.
+After graduating in 1986, Orcel began his career in fixed income at Midland Montagu in 1987.
+He moved to Goldman Sachs in 1988 and, after completing his MBA at INSEAD, joined Boston Consulting Group in Paris in 1990, remaining there until 1992.
 In 1992, he was asked to join Merrill Lynch & Co. in their Financial Institutions Group (FIG) in London.
 Orcel orchestrated the $25 billion (€21.2 billion) merger of Italian banking groups, Credito Italiano and Unicredito to form banking conglomerate UniCredit in 1998.
 UniCredito had originally planned to go public but the stock market valuation proposed by bankers at a rival investment bank made UniCredito "unhappy".
 Orcel called the bank and offered to explore the possibility of a merger with a comparable company and brought them to Merrill Lynch a week later.
 The merger made UniCredit the largest bank in Italy.
 The following year, he was the advisor on the $13 billion (€11 billion) merger of Banco Bilbao Vizcaya and Argentaria to create BBVA.
 BBVA became the second largest bank in Spain after the merger.
 Orcel was head of the Global FIG team from 2003 to 2007, succeeding Joseph Willit.
 In 2004, Orcel initiated Spanish bank Santander's acquisition of British bank Abbey National, expanding the bank's operations into the United Kingdom in a deal valued at $15.6 billion (£13.8 billion).
 He was tapped by the Royal Bank of Scotland Group (RBS) in 2007 to advise on a $55 billion (£49 billion) acquisition of ABN Amro.
 The deal was orchestrated by Orcel after he brought in Fortis and Santander to execute a three-way consortium bid for ABN Amro.
 At the time, the bid set a record for the largest merger or acquisition in financial services history.
 For the acquisition, Merrill Lynch received $12 million (£7.5 million) in advisory fees.
 Months later, the 2008 financial crisis reduced the capital buffers of banks all over the world, causing major damage to RBS and forcing the UK Government to seize control.
 The Institutional Investor labeled Orcel "one of the most controversial bankers of the financial crisis".